Impact of conversion-driven processes on singlet-doublet Majorana dark matter relic: dark matter phenomenology and detection prospects

-Say for BP-$A$ ($\sin\theta=9.5\times10^{-3}$), $\Delta M=3.3$ GeV gives correct relic abundance as shown in the left panel of Fig. \ref{fig:delmvsmdm}.
-If we switch off the term $\Gamma_{2\rightarrow1}$ while solving Eqs.~(\ref{eq:Y1}) and (\ref{eq:Y2}) (i.e. without including the effect of co-scattering, decay and inverse-decay processes), the same set of parameters result in a slightly increased relic density as shown in the table \ref{tab:tab1}.
-This is because the rate of co-annihilation processes get diminished for this small $\sin\theta$ leading to an overabundant relic which can be brought to the correct ball park in presence of decay and inverse-decay processes.
+For example, for BP-$A$ ($\sin\theta=9.5\times10^{-3}$), $\Delta M=3.3$ GeV gives the correct relic abundance, as shown in the left panel of Fig. \ref{fig:delmvsmdm}.
+If we switch off the term $\Gamma_{2\rightarrow1}$ while solving Eqs.~(\ref{eq:Y1}) and (\ref{eq:Y2}) (i.e. without including the effect of co-scattering, decay and inverse-decay processes), the same set of parameters result in a slightly increased relic density as shown in the Table \ref{tab:tab1}.
+This is because the rate of co-annihilation processes decreases for small $\sin\theta$, leading to an overabundant relic that can be brought into the correct ballpark in the presence of decay and inverse-decay processes.
 Now in BP-$B$, we keep the $M_{\rm DM}$ and $\sin\theta$ same as BP-$A$, but with a smaller $\Delta M=1.5$ GeV.
-This small $\Delta M$ reduces the effect of decay and inverse-decay and with this small $\sin\theta$, the co-annihilation effects are not sufficient enough, leading to an overabundant BP-$B$.
-However, we note that by increasing the $\sin\theta$ the relic density of BP-$B$ can be brought to correct ball park.
-In BP-$C$ ($\Delta{M}=1.3$ GeV and $\sin\theta$ same as point $A$), we consider a smaller $M_{\rm DM}=1100$ GeV, which results in an increased interaction rate of co-annihilation processes leading to a correct relic density.
-Similarly, we have considered another BP-$D$, with same $M_{\rm DM}$ and $\sin\theta$ as that of $C$, but with a larger $\Delta M$.
-We note that $D$ also gives correct relic density due to an enhanced decay and inverse-decay effects without which the relic would have been enhanced significantly as shown in the table \ref{tab:tab1}.
+This small $\Delta M$ reduces the effect of decay and inverse-decay, and with this small $\sin\theta$, the co-annihilation effects are not sufficient, leading to an overabundant BP-$B$.
+However, we note that by increasing the $\sin\theta$, the relic density of BP-$B$ can be brought to the correct ballpark.
+In BP-$C$ ($\Delta{M}=1.3$ GeV and $\sin\theta$ same as point $A$), we consider a smaller $M_{\rm DM}=1100$ GeV, which yields a correct relic density.
+Similarly, we have considered another BP-$D$, with same $M_{\rm DM}$ and $\sin\theta$ as that of $C$, but with a larger $\Delta M(=22{~\rm GeV})$.
+We note that $D$ also gives the correct relic density.
+To understand why the BP-$C$ and $D$ give correct relic density, we provide two evolution plots along with the interaction rates, which are compared with the Hubble expansion rate in Fig. \ref{fig:evoplt_CD}.
+In the \textit{bottom} panel, we show the evolution of the abundances of dark sector particles along with the interaction rates for BP-$D$.
+In this case, the rate of decay/inverse decay width is larger than the Hubble expansion rate because of the large $\Delta M$.
+Although the co-annihilation rates (\texttt{"1200"} process) decouple early, the efficient decay/inverse decay rates keep changing the DM relic density until the \texttt{"2200"} processes go out of thermal equilibrium ($T\simeq 20$ GeV), resulting in the correct relic density.
+In the \textit{top} plot, we show the evolution of the abundances of dark sector particles along with the interaction rates for BP-$C$.
+At high temperature, the DM was in thermal equilibrium due to the efficient co-annihilation processes.
+In this case, the rates of decay and inverse-decay processes are weaker than those of co-annihilation processes.
+As a result, the DM decouples chemically from the thermal bath when the co-annihilation rates drop below the Hubble expansion rate.
+However, at smaller temperatures, the inverse decay processes, which are not yet negligible, populate the abundance of sector 2 particles, leading to an enhanced rate of \texttt{"2200"} processes.
+Until the \texttt{"2200"} processes maintain thermal equilibrium ($T\simeq 10$ GeV) with the SM thermal bath, the decay and inverse-decay processes help to bring the DM relic density into the correct ballpark.